carriewiseman/refined-github/readme.md

 # <img src="source/icon.png" width="45" align="left"> Refined GitHub

-> Browser extension that simplifies the GitHub interface and adds useful features
+> Browser extension that simplifies the GitHub interface and provides .Carrie adds useful features

 We use GitHub a lot and notice many annoyances we'd like to fix.
 So here be dragons.